klee421/cs32-final-project/README.md

 ### Work To Be Done

-FIXME:
 1. extracting client name from order forms is kind of weird

-#### Next Step
-1. doctrings for functions and comments to explain logic (look up how to write good docstings)
+2. print statements along the way to make sure things are running well
+    1. Print unpolished data after going through each contract
+    2. And print something saying that the contract has been fully processed
-2. design decision explanation (eg. why separate definition for extracting different kinds of info from contract despite there being repeating lines of code
+3. design decision explanation (eg. why separate definition for extracting different kinds of info from contract despite there being repeating lines of code

 ### Limitations
 I've completed the part where I extract data from contracts in pdf.
 But my script would work only for contracts that have a particular format.
 It's not generalizable to to all kinds of sales contracts that other companies could use.
 Not sure how I can overcome this limitation without natural language processing.